kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 | 6 | 12 | 18 | 24 | 30 | 36 |

 And there are 4 12's in the table.

+## Daily Coding Problem: Problem #1000 [Medium]

+This problem was asked by Uber.

+Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.
+Find the minimum element in O(log N) time.
+You may assume the array does not contain duplicates.

+For example, given [5, 7, 10, 3, 4], return 3.